zarr-developers/governance/CORE_DEV_GUIDE.md

 While it is expected that most votes will be unanimous, a two-thirds majority of the cast votes is enough.

+## Offboarding Core Members

+Core developers are expected to make regular contributions to the project.
 Core developers can choose to become emeritus core developers and suspend their approval and voting rights until they become active again.
+If a core developer becomes inactive in the project for a period of one year, they may be removed by core developer team with a two-thirds majority vote.

 ## Contribute To This Guide!